 Vaccination information for parents & young people

 Keeping your child healthy is bound to be at the forefront of your mind.
-Children will get colds and sniffles and cope quite well with love and care but they need help to fight off more serious infections.
-One way to gain protection comes from vaccination, which can protect a child against diseases into adulthood.
+Children will get colds and sniffles.
+They will cope quite well with love and care but they need help to fight off more serious infections.
+One way to gain protection comes from vaccination.
+Vaccinations can protect a child against diseases into adulthood.

 What is vaccination?

-Vaccination protects children and adults against harmful infections before they come into contact with them in the community.
+Vaccination protects children and adults against harmful infections.
+Vaccinations help to stop the infection before they come into contact with the infection in the community.

 Your doctor, practice nurse or school nurse will usually give a vaccine.